mkarp/StoreKISS/Readme.md

 ##License

 StoreKISS is available under the MIT license.
-See the License.md file for more info.
+See the License.txt file for more info.